charlesalexanderlee/MEGL-Topology-of-Neural-Networks/README.md

 The installation should be complete.
 You can now run any experiment in the `src/` directory!

 ## Running Experiments
-To be developed soon (currently working with the MNIST dataset and the CIFAR10 dataset)
+Coming soon (we are currently experimenting with the MNIST dataset and the CIFAR10 dataset).

 ## Authors
 **Faculty Member**